Winnipegosis: Commerce

+Various forts of different companies, such as the Hudson's Bay Company (HBC), have stood on this site.
 The mouth of Mossey River was the site of the original Fort Dauphin fur trading post, constructed by the son of French explorer Pierre Gaultier de Varennes, sieur de La Vérendrye, in the late 18th century.
-Various forts of different companies, such as the Hudson's Bay Company (HBC), have stood on this site.

 The peak of the community's economic boom occurred during the settler-era fur trade and 20th century timber and fishing industries.

 Emil Hartman was the inaugural postmaster from 1896–1905.
 The Dauphin railway that arrived in late 1897 named the station after the lake.
 In 1898, the post office name changed from Mossy River to Winnipegosis, when it joined other buildings moved to the new townsite.
-That year, the village possessed 2 hotels, 2 boarding houses, 3 general stores, a butcher, a blacksmith, a 30-man sawmill, and 2 larger fish trading companies (North West Fish Co. and The Armstrong Trading Co, subsidiary of Booth Fisheries Co.).
-Peter McArthur (Standard Lumber Co.) opened the first sawmill that operated until the planer mill burned down in 1924.
+That year, the community possessed 2 hotels, 2 boarding houses, 3 general stores, a butcher, a blacksmith, a 30-man sawmill, and 2 larger fish trading companies (North West Fish Co. and The Armstrong Trading Co, subsidiary of Booth Fisheries Co.).

+In early 1906, Joseph Grenon Jr. began a mink ranch across the river, from where he sold the animals and furs to Moncton, New Brunswick.

+In 1924, Peter McArthur (Standard Lumber Co.) opened the first sawmill that operated until the planer mill burned down.
 The Albion Hotel, closed 1908–1911, was renamed Hotel Winnipegosis.
 Fire destroyed the Lake View Hotel in 1914.

-Telephone connections came in 1912.
-The 1915 directory listed five subscribers.
+Telephone connections came in 1912; the 1915 directory listed five subscribers.
 A Bank of Ottawa branch, which opened in 1919, became a Bank of Nova Scotia after the merger that year.
 The first ice-cream parlour possessed the first radio in 1921.

+In 1935, schoolteacher Paul Rudiak (c.
+1906–1975) established the Rudiak Flour Mills, for which Jack Mason was the miller.

+In 1950, a wooden grain elevator was built at Winnipegosis by National Grain.
+Around 1956, its initial 55,000-bushel capacity was increased to 85,000 bushels by the construction of a balloon annex on its southern side.
+Sold to Cargill Grain in 1975, the building was closed in April 1981, and demolished in March 2021.

 The Winnipegosis Credit Union, formed in 1953, merged into the Dauphin Plains Credit Union in 1970, and further mergers followed.

-Schoolteacher Paul Rudiak (c.
-1906–1975) established the Rudiak Flour Mills in 1935, for which Jack Mason was the miller.
-The 55,000-bushel-capacity National Grain elevator, erected in 1950, closed in 1981, and was demolished in March 2021.